alexandergknoll/alexandergknoll.github.io/_tabs/about.md

 ## Technical expertise

-My toolkit includes modern web technologies across the full stack:
+My toolkit includes modern web technologies including (but not limited to!):

 ### Frontend technologies